pstavrin/pstavrin.github.io/_pages/about.md

     <p>Your City, State 12345</p>

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-I'm a first year PhD student in Computational Science and Engineering [(CSE)](https://cse.gatech.edu/) at [Georgia Tech](https://www.gatech.edu/), where I'm grateful to be advised by [Elizabeth Qian](https://www.elizabethqian.com/)
+I'm a first year PhD student in Computational Science and Engineering [(CSE)](https://cse.gatech.edu/) at [Georgia Tech](https://www.gatech.edu/), where I'm grateful to be advised by [Elizabeth Qian](https://www.elizabethqian.com/).

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+Broadly, I am interested in model reduction for inverse problems.
+This means that I am interested in developing mathematical theory and algorithms for solving inverse problems in a computationally efficient manner.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.